New Orleans Motorcycle Accident Lawyer

 Quick Summary

 • Motorcycle accidents in Louisiana often result from negligence by other drivers who fail to yield, maintain safe distances, or drive distracted or under the influence.
-Dangerous road conditions and lack of rider experience also contribute significantly.
+Dangerous road conditions and insufficient rider experience also contribute.

 • After a motorcycle accident in New Orleans, it’s crucial to call the police, seek medical help, gather witness information, document the scene, exchange details with the other driver, refrain from discussing fault, and contact an attorney promptly.

-• Due to defects in Louisiana motorcycle accidents, motorcyclists, other drivers, or motorcycle manufacturers can be held liable.
+• Depending on the circumstances of a Louisiana motorcycle accident, motorcyclists, other drivers, or motorcycle manufacturers can be held liable.
 Determining fault is essential as it dictates who is financially responsible for the victim’s losses.

-• Victims of motorcycle accidents in New Orleans can seek economic damages (like medical expenses and lost income) and non-economic damages (such as pain and suffering) with the help of a New Orleans motorcycle injury attorney within Louisiana’s one-year statute of limitations.
+• Victims of motorcycle accidents in New Orleans can seek economic damages, like medical expenses and lost income, and non-economic damages, like pain and suffering, with the help of a New Orleans motorcycle injury attorney within Louisiana’s two-year statute of limitations.

 Motorcycle Accidents in New Orleans

-In Orleans Parish in 2024, there were 174 reported crashes involving two-wheeled motorcycles.
-Of these crashes, 34 only resulted in property damage, 132 were suspected injury crashes, and eight were fatal crashes.
+In Orleans Parish in 2025, there were 202 reported crashes involving motorcycles.
+Of these crashes, 48 only resulted in property damage, 145 were suspected injury crashes, and 9 were fatal crashes.

-While motorcycle crashes only made up 0.60% of all crashes when categorized by vehicle type, fatal accidents involving motorcycles made up 12.12% of all fatal accidents.
+While two-wheeled motorcycle crashes in the parish only made up 0.64% of all crashes when categorized by vehicle type, fatal accidents involving motorcycles made up 12.86% of all fatal accidents.
 Motorcycle accidents have a much higher risk of death or catastrophic injury for motorcyclists than they do for other drivers.
+Nationally, the motorcyclist fatality rate was 22 times that of passenger cars.

 What Are the Common Causes of Motorcycle Accidents in Louisiana?